-SFR7: FMT_MSA.1: Management of security attributes.
+SFR7: FMT\MSA.1: Management of security attributes.

-310 This is achieved with the MPU, OPRSEL feature.
+312 This is achieved with the control features of memory accessibility.

 The Memory Protection Unit (MPU) enables user to partition memory and set individual protection attributes for each partition.
 This allows the operating system to control the memory regions accessible by a User mode application process.